LakshBharani/Task-Manager/README.md

 The Task Manager App is a simple application designed to help users organize and manage their tasks effectively.

 ## Features
+- **Splash Screen Implementation**: Used a expo managed project, made a custom splash screen to show eveyrtime the app cold starts.
 - **Task Creation**: Easily create new tasks with titles, descriptions, due dates, and priorities.
 - **Task Updation**: We can easily modify a task when needed.
 - **Task Deletion**: Keep track of the status of tasks, mark them as completed, or delete them when they're no longer needed.